itskyf/arcface_torch/README.md

 # Distributed Arcface Training in Pytorch

+I "fork" this directory in order to study.
+The great main repository is [InsightFace](https://github.com/deepinsight/insightface)

 This is a deep learning library that makes face recognition efficient, and effective, which can train tens of millions identity on a single server.